Learning with Bounded Instance- and Label-dependent Label Noise: Introduction

 \section{Introduction}

 In the traditional classification task, we always expect and assume a perfectly labeled training sample.
-However, there is the strong possibility that we will be confronted with label noise, which means labels in the training sample are likely to be erroneous, especially in the era of big data.
+However, there is a strong possibility that we will be confronted with label noise, which means labels in the training sample are likely to be erroneous, especially in the era of big data.
 The reasons are as follows.
-On the one hand, to circumvent costly human labeling, many inexpensive approaches are employed to collect labeled data, such as data mining on social medias and search engines \cite{fergus2010learning,schroff2011harvesting}, which inevitably involve label noise; on the other hand, even labels made by human experts are likely to be noisy due to confused patterns and perceptual errors.
-Overall, label noise is ubiquitous in real-world datasets and will undermine the performances of classifiers trained by many models \cite{long2010random,frenay2014classification}.
-Therefore, designing learning algorithms robust to label noise is of significant value to the machine learning community.
+On the one hand, to circumvent costly human labeling, many inexpensive approaches are employed to collect labeled data, such as data mining on social media and search engines \citep{fergus2010learning,schroff2011harvesting}, which inevitably involve label noise; on the other hand, even labels made by human experts are likely to be noisy due to confused patterns and perceptual errors.
+Overall, label noise is ubiquitous in real-world datasets and will undermine the performance of many machine learning models \citep{long2010random,frenay2014classification}.
+Therefore, designing learning algorithms robust to label noise is of significant value to the machine learning community \citep{SIGUA,yang2019searching,liu2019peer,xia2020parts,wu2020class2simi}.

 There are several methods proposed to model label noise.
-The random classification noise (RCN) model, in which each label is flipped independently with a constant probability $\rho$, and the class-conditional random label noise (CCN) model, in which the flip probabilities (noise rates) $\rho_{Y}$ are the same for all labels from one certain class $Y$, have been widely-studied \citep{angluin1988learning,kearns1998efficient,long2010random,gao2016on,han2018masking}.
-A more generalized model is the instance- and label-dependent noise (ILN), in which the flip rate $\rho_{Y}(X)$ is dependent on both the instance and the corresponding true label.
+The \emph{random classification noise} (RCN) model, in which each label is flipped independently with a constant probability $\rho$, and the \emph{class-conditional random label noise} (CCN) model, in which the flip probabilities (noise rates) $\rho_{y}$ are the same for all labels from one certain class $y$, have been widely-studied \citep{angluin1988learning,kearns1998efficient,long2010random,gao2016on,han2018masking}.
+A more generalized model is the \emph{instance- and label-dependent noise} (ILN), in which the flip rate $\rho_{y}(\mathbf{x})$ is dependent on both the instance $\mathbf{x}$ and the corresponding true label $y$.
 Obviously, the ILN model is more realistic and applicable.
 For example, in real-world datasets, an instance whose feature contains less information or is of poorer quality may be more prone to be labeled wrongly.
 Unfortunately, the case of ILN has not yet been extensively studied.